 Pontoon Card Game F.A.Q.

-To play Pontoon you need a dealer and at least one player.
-The goal of the game is to hit 21 points or get closer than the dealer to this score.
+To play pontoon you need a dealer and at least one player.
+The goal of the game is to hit 21 points, similarly to blackjack, or get closer than the dealer to this score.

 As highlighted in this guide, a player has several ways to improve their initial hand.
 These including 'twisting' or buying additional cards.

-No. Although the two games share the main goal, Blackjack and Pontoon are different card games.
+No. Although the two games share the main goal, blackjack and pontoon do differ slightly, and you will find your blackjack strategy will not be the same as your pontoon strategy.
 Differences include terminology, betting options, side bets, payouts, and the way certain hands need to be played.

 Each player begins with two cards.
 Both cards are dealt face-down.

 Only if the 21 is not a pontoon (a natural) or it is obtained through a hand of four or three cards.